STAMP-project/dspot/README.md

 If you have such test class, please amplify the different test framework separately.

+## Minimizing and Prettifying DSpot Amplified Test Cases
+With the [DSpot Prettifier](dspot-prettifier) you can remove redundant assertions from your amplified test cases & give them more expressive names with the help of code2vec and context2vec.

 ## Contributing

 DSpot is licensed under LGPLv3.
 Contributors and pull requests are welcome :-).